kavinksm/codedeploy/README.md

 >			}

 2.3.
 The above role will be used while creating new Application deployment under codedeploy.
-			"Select an existing service role that grants AWS CodeDeploy access to the instances - Service Role ARN*" 2.4.
-Create Custom Policy for EC2 instance with the below template (ec2role)
+			"Select an existing service role that grants AWS CodeDeploy access to the instances - Service Role ARN*".
+2.4.
+Create Custom Policy for EC2 instance with the below template (ec2role).

 >			{
 >				"Version": "2012-10-17",